 Nutrients are essential elements of the aquatic ecosystem food chain.
 However, when present in excessive amounts they can cause significant water quality problems.
 Conversely, insufficient nutrient levels can decrease food web productivity.
 Maintaining the proper balance is a challenge.
-In Lake Ontario's nearshore, the linkage between excess nutrients and blooms of nuisance algae (e.g., Cladophora) and harmful algae (e.g., Cyanobacteria) are a current area of research.
-In the offshore, a decline of total phosphorus concentrations below the GLWQA interim substance objective of 10 micrograms per litre (μ g/l) for Lake Ontario can limit aquatic food web productivity.
+In Lake Ontario's nearshore, with the exception of some localized point-source discharges, the linkage between excess nutrients and blooms of nuisance algae (e.g., Cladophora) and harmful algae (e.g., Cyanobacteria) are a current area of research.
+In the offshore, a decline of total phosphorus concentrations below the GLWQA interim substance objective of 10 micrograms per litre (μg/l) for Lake Ontario can limit aquatic food web productivity.